kaysy-io/send2sell-api/docs/orders/update.md

 | :--------- | :------- |
 | **String** | **No**   |

-Street address of the order billing details.
+Street name of the order billing address.

 #### _city_